forecastxl/prototype/README.md

 * an editor with editorconfig
 * a valid .env file in the root of your project (see below)

+## containers

+Docker containers of this project are built automatically and can be found on Dockerhub: https://hub.docker.com/r/forecastxl/prototype

 ## install

 * clone and run `npm i`